Professional customized tutoring, results guaranteed. Sensitive, creative, effective, experienced. Ages 8 - adult.

 - Kind, patient, sensitive, fun.
 I can show you how to build on YOUR unique learning style to experience success and overcome obstacles.

 - Efficient, prepared, productive.

-- 30 years professional experience in communications, journalism, writing and business.
+- 30 years professional experience in communications, journalism

 - Individual or small group tutoring.
 Family and long-term rates available.